 - Pressing associate guarded DISCHarge button will discharge the agent bottle to affected cargo compartment.

-- Both amber DISCH indicators will illuminate when agent bottle has lost pressure.
+- Both amber DISCH indicators will illuminate after aprox.
+60s when agent bottle has no more pressure.

 The other type of cargo extinguishing system (two-shot) uses two bottles and meets ETOPS (Extended range Twin engined aircraft OperationS) conditions.
 With this version panel will have two SMOKE indicators, FWD and AFT, two guarded discharge toggle switches (FWD & AFT AGENT1, AGENT2), two indicators for DISCH AGENT2 and DISCH1/DISCH2 with a TEST push button.
 22VU panel with ETOPS cargo extinguishing system is also larger.
 The height of the panel in this case is almost same as the larger 21VU panel on the other side.